Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 To do this, the Drip employs 1-3 solenoid valve(s), 0-1 flow sensor(s), 0-1 pressure sensor(s), and communication via an MQTT broker.

-## Get started guide
+## Project Instructions

-1. Read the terminology and MQTT interface to learn the devices capabilities
+1. Read the [terminology](#terminology) and [interface](#mqtt-interface) sections
-1. read the hardware sections Decide on a configuration and source materials
-2. Assemble using soldering or another technique and all the pipes connected and stuff
+to understand the device's capabilities and limitations.

+2. Read the [hardware](#hardware) section and decide on an operating mode.

-3. Find some sort of MQTT broker
+3. Secure the use of an MQTT broker

-4. Download and install Arduino
+4. Source materials

+5. Assemble the device

-5. Install required libraries
+6. Install the Arduino platform and required libraries

-6. Configure config according to section (include distinctions between required configs and general defaults)
-7. Upload code to ESP8266
+7. Configure the device through the file `config.h`

+8. Flash the microcontroller with the software

-8. Connect to WiFi and MQTT through autoconnect portal
+9. Connect to a WiFi network and MQTT broker through the auto-connect access point

-9. Calibrate sensors
+10. Calibrate sensors

 ## Terminology

+Refer to this list for explicit descriptions of some key terms used throughout the document.

 ### Water Supplies